Grade Level: 5 (4-6)

 Display the air filter and carbon monoxide detector so all students can see them.
 Ask the students to make suggestions about how these two items are related.
 (Answer: They are both related to controlling indoor air pollution or air quality.)
 If the students do not see the connection, continue on with the demonstration and return to the question later.

 Ask the students to describe whether or not they think the air in the classroom is "polluted."
-They may remember information about visible and invisible air pollution learned during the activities in Air Pollution unit, Lesson 2 and Lesson 3.

 To show that that there are pollutants in the air, place the white facial tissue over the vacuum hose opening and secure it tightly with the rubber band.
 Turn the vacuum on and gently wave the hose around in the air for about one minute.
 Turn the vacuum off and carefully remove the tissue.
 Have students examine the tissue for particles (you may need a magnifying glass to see some of them).

 Explain to students that the vacuum demonstration is related to the air filter on display.
 Can they explain how?
 Can they see the connection between the air filter and the carbon monoxide detector?

 Once students see the connection, ask them to think of other examples of items they use in their lives that are related to indoor air pollution and air quality.
 (Possible answers: Exhaust fans in the kitchen/bathroom/laundry room, smoke detectors, plants, ionizers, air fresheners, breath fresheners, etc.).
 The devices were designed by engineers to improve the condition of the air you breathe!